Fashion Design and Making: Residential Summer School (14-16 Year Olds)

 You will start the week with a trip to a London museum or current exhibition, accompanied by LCF tutors who will guide you in creating your own sketchbook full of research and inspiration.
 Back in the classroom, you’ll use the collected research to begin creating your own designs on paper, you’ll then select your chosen design /detail and develop these onto mannequin stands to create sculptural outfits.

 You’ll move on to look at fashion figures and how to create your own templates which you will then use to draw outfits inspired from the work on the stand.
-You’ll also make stencils based on the designs you have created to be used to print your own t-shirts.
-You’ll be taken step by step through the t-shirt printing process as well as being shown how to use various embellishment techniques such as foils.

 - Fashion drawing: learning to capture movement and gestures